fmay/ocr-python-1/.guides/sections.md

 Write a function called `rectangle` that takes in `width` and `length` parameters.
 This should print out a rectangle of `X`s using those dimensions.
 Note: as the character `X` is higher than it is wide the dimensions will not be perfectly to scale.) e.g.

-The initial code shown outputs
+The initial code shows outputs

 ```bash
 XXXXX